Date First Published: March 30, 2017

 In a fully integrated Healthcare Information System, RIS-PACS is integrated with the Clinical Information System (CIS) and the Patient Management System (PMS).
 Radiology images and radiology reports are considered as patient data which is incorporated into the CIS and EMR.
 Traditionally, RIS provides the means for the acceptance of orders, creation of work lists, tracking of the work process.
-It also enables the documentation description and interpretation of findings (in radiology circles said to be reports).
+It also enables the description of what was done and the interpretation of findings (in radiology circles said to be reports).
 The Picture Archiving and Communications System (PACS) is an application used to manage image data.
 The Picture Archiving function is used for storage of images in a database.
 The term ‘archive’ here is used in place of storage.
 The Communications portion, is the application facilitates the transfer and retrieval of the images.
 Images and reports RIS-PACS and should then be considered as part of the Patient Information Database.

-PACS are often considered as separate from RIS because, traditionally, it is often provided by manufacturers of radiology machines/devices while RIS is provided by CIS vendors.
+PACS are often considered as separate from RIS because, traditionally, it is often provided by the manufacturers of radiology machines/devices while RIS is provided by CIS vendors.
 However, currently many vendors provide RIS-PACS as an integrated solution which can be interfaced with machines/devices from ant manufacturer for example with RIS and PACS originating from the same vendor or RISPACS supplied as a combined solution.

 What differentiates images from other data is their large volume and the format by which it is stored; thereby requiring a network, server and storage hardware that have enough band-width, processing power and storage capacity to cater to this need.
 In this sense PACS is a sub-set of RIS.
 However, it may be developed/procured separately as long as there is a high degree of integration between RIS and PACS, such that functions can be carried out seamlessly across the two applications.

 The functional requirements of the RIS-PACS System of each hospital differs from that of another depending on what are defined as images and what modalities are used to produce and capture the images.
 Modality here refers to the technology used by various types of machines to produce images (X-ray, Ultrasound, Magnetic resonance, Radiation etc)

 The Imaging Workflow.